-Delphine Feneulle-Adderley - Mindfulness and Counselling at Open Space
+Delphine Feneulle-Adderley - Counselling & Mindfulness

-I have over 10 years experience of supporting people suffering from stress, anxiety & depression.
 I have a particular interest in mental health and well-being because of dealing with my own feelings of unhappiness, emptiness and anxiety.

 Training, qualifications & experience